PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-07 07:07:57
+Last updated: 2024-04-07 07:08:31
-Random Quote: Rebecca: "So, I spoke to the owner of The Sun."
-Ted: "You spoke to God?!"
-Rebecca: "No, the newspaper." - Rebecca Welton
+Random Quote: There have always been men who found it easier to speak vows than to keep them.  -  Arys Oakheart